 I talked to Choo Yilin about her journey into jewellery, why it’s so important to pay homage to heritage and history, and the reasons behind her jewellery’s resounding success.

 A few years ago, we could be forgiven for thinking that jade jewellery belonged solely in the domain of our mothers and grandmothers.
-You probably remember a jade bangle being a feature on their wrists constant.
-Steadfast and solid, but perhaps not the most stylish.
+You probably remember a jade bangle being a constant feature on their wrists: steadfast and solid, but perhaps not the most stylish.

 That’s what jeweller Choo Yilin wants to change– or has changed, judging by her success.
 Since launching her eponymous brand a decade ago, Yilin’s jade jewellery has won her awards, international press coverage and has even been worn on the Crazy Rich Asians red carpet.